rednafi/rednafi.com/content/python/mixins.md

 '__getitem__'}
 ```

-In the above segment, I've inherited the `Mapping` mixin class from the `collections.
+In the above segment, I've inherited the `Mapping` mixin class from the `collections.abc`
-abc` module.
+module.
 This ensures that the output sequence will be immutable.
-Just like before,
+Just like before, all the
-all the abstract methods mentioned in the docstring have been implemented and the
+abstract methods mentioned in the docstring have been implemented and the output print
-output print statements reveal the structure of the custom data structure, all the
+statements reveal the structure of the custom data structure, all the abstract and mixin
-abstract and mixin methods.
+methods.

 Below the printed output will reveal the special methods used internally when the
 `VerboseFrozenDict` objects perform any operation.